qri-io/rfcs/text/0031-expanded_remove.md

 Remove deletes datasets from qri.

 For read-only datasets you've pulled from others, Remove gets rid of a dataset from your qri node.
-After running remove, qri will no longer list your dataset as being available locally, and will free up storage space.
+After running remove, qri will no longer list that dataset as being available locally, and may free up the storage space.

 For datasets you can edit, remove deletes commits from a dataset history.
 Use delete to "correct the record" by erasing commits.
 Running remove on writable